sohail70/motion_planning/README.md

     ./test_kinodynamic_rrtx_thruster_5D --samples 1000 --factor 2.5 --seed 42
     ```

-### A Note on `FMT*` vs. `RRT*` Based Planners
+### A Note on Algorithmic Trade-Offs

-An interesting insight from this work is the "weighted trade-off" between `FMT*` and `RRT*` based algorithms. `FMT*` variants tend to have more neighbor processing loops during their Bellman updates but perform fewer obstacle checks.
-In contrast, `RRT*` variants perform more obstacle checks but have less intensive rewiring cascades.
-A key feature of `FMTX` is the ability to use a **k-NN** search for neighbors instead of a fixed radius, which makes the number of neighbors more predictable and can significantly speed up the planner. `RRTX`, due to its `cullNeighbors` function, is architecturally bound to a radius search.
+An interesting insight from this work is the fundamental trade-off between `FMT*`-based and `RRT*`-based algorithms.
+Here's a breakdown of their different approaches to computational challenges:

+* **Computational Strategy**: `FMT*` variants tend to perform more intensive neighbor processing during their Bellman updates but execute fewer collision checks.
+In contrast, `RRT*` variants perform more frequent collision checks but have less computationally heavy rewiring cascades.

+* **Neighbor Search**: A key feature of `FMTX` is its ability to use a **k-NN** search for finding neighbors.
+This makes the size of the neighbor set more predictable and can speed up the planner, especially in dense regions. `RRTX`, on the other hand, is architecturally bound to a fixed-radius search due to its `cullNeighbors` function.

+* **Obstacle Checking**: The two algorithms also differ in their collision-checking philosophy. `RRTX` uses a **proactive** check, evaluating all edges in the vicinity of an obstacle change. `FMTX` defaults to a **lazy** (or delayed) check, only evaluating an edge's validity when it is a candidate for the optimal path.
+However, due to the flexible architecture of `FMTX`, I have also implemented a proactive mode.
+You can switch between these behaviors using the `mode` parameter (`mode 1` for lazy, `mode 2` for proactive).

+* **Performance Optimizations**: `FMTX` also includes other features like **obstacle caching**, where collision information is cached and reused within a single planning cycle to avoid redundant checks.

+It's also important to acknowledge the inherent limitations of any replanning algorithm.
+As discussed in the original RRTX paper, inevitable collisions can occur if obstacles move too quickly or change their trajectories unpredictably.
+Parameters like **obstacle inflation** are crucial for safety, but they introduce their own trade-offs.
+A larger inflation margin creates a safer path but may prevent the robot from finding solutions in narrow passages, such as escaping a corridor between two obstacles.
+These challenges are fundamental to planning in dynamic environments and can be observed in simulations.

 ---

 ### Demos
-Here are some visualizations of the planners in action:
+Here are some visualizations of the planners in action.
+These demonstrations feature challenging scenarios where obstacles move at high speeds (20-30 m/s), testing the robot's ability to react.
+The robot's maximum velocity is set to 15 m/s for the R2T and Thruster models, and 10 m/s for the Dubins model.

 **`./test_fmtx --samples 1000 --factor 1.5 --seed 42 --duration 30`** (Zero inflation)
 <p align="center">